salarghaffarian/Train-Test-Validation-Dataset-Generation/README.md

 ## App Name >> Patchify

-#### Description >> This app is designed for crop images and creating small patches of a large image e.g. Satellite/Aerial Images, which will then be used for training and testing Deep Learning models specifically **semantic segmentation** models.
+#### Description >> This app is designed for croping images and creating small patches of a large image e.g. Satellite/Aerial Images, which will then be used for training and testing Deep Learning models specifically **semantic segmentation** models.

 Functionalities: Patchify is capable of: